 Think about how you usually make decisions.
 Do you decide very quickly?
 Do you have a hard time deciding because there are too many choices or because the decision seems confusing?
 Do some people in your life want to make your decisions for you?
 Or maybe someone else, like a guardian, is making most or all of your decisions.

 This section covers three levels of decision making: independent decision making, supported decision making and substitute decision making.
+Watch a video series on decision making options, including supported decision making.

 You're using independent decision making when you don't talk to other people first — when you make a choice by yourself without help from anyone else.
 Examples of this type of decision are what movie to watch, what to eat for breakfast, or whether to invite a friend to take a walk.